By Shell Catalysts & Technologies on Dec 16, 2021

 The new crude distiller column should have uninterrupted operation throughout its target cycle length, due in part to the revamped side stripper and drier columns.
 SC&T developed the new crude distiller column design specifications and performed adequacy checks for the side stripper and drier columns.
 SC&T also provided the internals design consisting of Shell Calming Section trays, structured packing and conventional downcomer trays.

 At project completion, the new crude distiller column will be integrated with other existing equipment in the Crude Distiller 5 unit.
 Although this is unconventional, the team was able to overcome some design challenges and use a significant portion of the existing assets.
 This enables Raízen Argentina to maintain their operational efficiency and productivity along with a wider operating range.

 Raízen is an integrated energy company which produces and sells ethanol, sugar, fuels and bioenergy.
 It is a Joint Venture between Royal Dutch Shell and the Cosan Group with a presence in Brazil since 2011.
-In 2018 Raízen established itself in Argentina, and since 2021 the company is also active in Paraguay.
+In 2018 Raízen established itself in Argentina, and since 2021 the company has also been active in Paraguay.

 Discover Raizen plant spotlight: Low-carbon opportunities in second-generation biofuels